|

 The original report does not say if those teenagers are the university’s students – just that they happened to be passing by the university’s property!
 Even if they really were, can we really be sure that they were political science students?
 Furthermore, the reported appearance of intoxication might have been caused by alcohol, rater than amphetamines.
 Instead, the paper “diagnoses” that the teenagers are severely addicted to amphetamine.
 The use of ‘students are severely amphetamine addicted’ expresses an exaggeratedly horrifying picture.
 This kind of behaviour is definitely that of a news seller rather than a news reporter.

-“Evidence of drugs using was found in the bathroom.”
+The fact goes… “Evidence of drugs using was found in the bathroom.”

-“It has been exposed that bathroom was used to sell drugs.”
+The news seller has it that… “It has been exposed that bathroom was used to sell drugs.”